Here you can download the GTC as a PDF-File: GTC

 - The provider expressly informs the customer that the service is designed for up to 1,000,000 records per business object.

-- The customer has a storage space of 20 GB (gigabytes) to store his data, unless another (higher) value is specified in the product description.
+- The customer has a storage space of at least 20 GB (gigabytes) to store his data, unless another (higher) value is specified in the product description.
 The following properties apply in particular to the storage:

 - Both, the customer’s business objects and the metadata (including jobs and (log) files), occupy space.